 Another problem?
-Rodent traps containing poison left outside can be consumed by other animals - and in the worse case scenario - a child might get their hands on it.
+Rodent traps containing poison left outside can be consumed by other animals -- and in the worse case scenario -- a child might get their hands on it.

 Painful Purple Toes

 Purple Toe Syndrome may sound like a by-product of wearing high-heels, but it's actually a fairly rare complication associated with early warfarin use, usually within the first 3 to 8 weeks of treatment.

 (Not So) Happy Hour

-- Excessive use of large amounts of alcohol is known to affect how warfarin breaks down in your body (metabolism) and can increase the risk of bleeding.
+- Excessive use of large amounts of alcohol is known to affect how warfarin breaks down in your body (known as drug metabolism) and can increase the risk of bleeding.